Contents

 The A380 highway heading from No'kis to Bukhara from the air.

 From No'kis the road crosses the Amu Darya and then heads northwest to Qon'ırat.
-Beyond Qon'ırat the condition of the road deteriorates, firstly into a narrow metalled road as far as Jasliq and then into a gravel track to the border and western Kazakhstan.
-This route is used by a limited number of cars, buses and trucks travelling to Central Asia from Russia.
+Beyond Qon'ırat the condition of the road deteriorates, firstly into a narrow metalled road as far as Jaslıq and then into a gravel track to the border and western Kazakhstan.
+This route is used by a limited number of cars, buses, and trucks travelling to Central Asia from Russia.

 The A380 running from Miskin to No'kis via Biruniy in southern Karakalpakstan.

-In 1999 the Council of Ministers of Uzbekistan approved a project to establish a 2,000 km long national highway crossing the entire country from Andijan to Tashkent, No'kis and Qon'ırat.
+In 1999 the Council of Ministers of Uzbekistan approved a project to establish a 2,000 km long national highway crossing the entire country from Andijan to Tashkent, No'kis, and Qon'ırat.
 Work on upgrading the route commenced in 2002.
-Since then the route has been assessed to be internationally strategically important long term, potentially linking southern Russia and western Kazakhstan to Tajikistan and northern Afghanistan by way of the Uzbek-Afghan Bridge of Friendship at Termez.
-Currently two sections are planned to be widened into a four lane highway - a 40km stretch in the district of Qon'ırat and a 91km stretch covering the district of Hazarasp in Khorezm wiloyat and the district of To'rtko'l in Karakalpakstan.
+Since then the route has been assessed to be internationally strategically important long-term, potentially linking southern Russia and western Kazakhstan to Tajikistan and northern Afghanistan by way of the Uzbek-Afghan Bridge of Friendship at Termez.
+Currently two sections are planned to be widened into a four lane highway - a 40km stretch in the district of Qon'ırat and a 91km stretch covering the district of Hazarasp in Khorezm viloyati and the district of To'rtku'l in Karakalpakstan.
 The $75 milion project is being funded by the Asian Development Bank.

-A second major highway runs north from No'kis to Xalqabad and Shımbay, where it divides, one branch heading north to Qazaxdar'ya, another heading east to Taxta Ko'pir.
+A second major highway runs north from No'kis to Xalqabad and Shımbay, where it divides, one branch heading north to Qazaqdarya, another heading east to Taxta Ko'pir.

 The road network connecting the main towns and villages of the northern delta.